SICP Exercise 2.60

 Answer

-The only functions which actually need to change here are adjoin-set
+The only functions which actually need to change here are adjoin-set and

-, since we no longer need to check the entire set for matches from
+union-set, since we no longer need to check the entire set for matches from

 the original set.
 The new functions looks like this: